GoogleChrome/developer.chrome.com/site/en/docs/web-platform/region-capture/index.md

 ## What's next {: #future }

-Here's a sneak peek of what to expect in the near future that will improve screen-sharing on the web:
+Here's a sneak peek of what to expect in the near future that will improve screen sharing on the web:

 - Region Capture will support all Element types.
 - Region Capture will support captures of other tabs.